How to Rent Your House to Military Families

 When you rent to a military family, there are a handful of ways you can better prepare yourself for success.
-If you create a rental that’s conducive to what military tenants need, you’re happy, they’re happy, and it’s win-win for all.
+If you create a rental that’s conducive to what military tenants need, you’ll have the best success at attracting these families to rent your home.

 From kid-friendly spaces to military member discounts, here are our top tips to follow if you’re planning to rent to military families.
-Of course, if at the end of these tips, you’d rather have someone else do it, that’s why companies like Zeus exist in the first place.
-Give us the reigns on your rental and we’ll take over any associated stress.
+Of course, if at the end of these tips, you’d rather have someone else do it, that’s why companies like Zeus Living exist in the first place.
+Give us the reigns on your rental and we’ll take care of the rest.

-Let’s first discuss our suggestions, then we’ll dive into what it’s like renting with Zeus.
+Let’s first discuss our suggestions, then we’ll dive into what it’s like renting with Zeus Living.
 At the end of this guide, you’ll be ready to sit back, relax, and enjoy the feeling that comes when your income property is rented (and with a good purpose, too).

 Part of learning how to rent your house to military families is to make it kid friendly.
 Lots of military families are moving with young children and looking for ways to keep their kids happy and content.
 There are several ways you can do this.
 Some landlords will fence in the backyard and put in a swing set or a pool.
 Other smaller yet still impactful kid-friendly perks include extra storage and kid-friendly closet space or a living room with a play area.
 You can also create a folder of suggestions for fun kid-friendly things to do in the area, like a visit to the local bowling alley or the aquarium.
 Parents will appreciate the extra thought—and kids will, too.